hee6904/gscaLCA/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is the second submission after revise.
 * Win-builder generated 1 NOTE: * possibly misspelled words in DESCRIPTION, but the spelling is correct

-* The 'doSNOW' package is solely able to show progress bar with multiple core running.
+* The 'doSNOW' package cannot substituted with other packages in order to show progress bar with multiple core running.

+* The examples in this package uses a single core.
+According to preference by users, multiple core can be used.

+* Our program provides information as both forms of an object and printed output in console.
+We think that printing out the output in the console is really important.
+It will be convenient for users.